VaccariJuanP/VaccariJuanP/README.md

 ## 📁 Proyectos destacados

-### 🪙: Bank- Credit-Conversion analysis
+### 🪙 Bank- Credit-Conversion analysis
 **Python · POWER BI · Pandas · Matplotlib · EDA**

 Analysis of credit funnel conversion and gender bias using Python and Power BI:
 Main objectives:

--Identify stages with the highest drop-off.
+- Identify stages with the highest drop-off.
--Analyze the influence of demographic variables (age, gender) and income on approval.
+- Analyze the influence of demographic variables (age, gender) and income on approval.
--Detect systemic biases in the credit granting model.
+- Detect systemic biases in the credit granting model.

 🔗 Repositorio:
 https://github.com/VaccariJuanP/credit-conversion-bias-analysis